How to Read the Performance & Valuation Prime Chart

 For a long-term fundamental investor, understanding the embedded cash flow expectations in the stock price is key.
 The reported earnings may or may not even be relevant.
 As we see so often, there are companies with negative earnings that are priced with enormous valuations, and companies with solid earnings that are priced so cheaply.
 The problem is the inconsistency in the earnings.

-ROA’ is the abbreviation for “Return On Assets Prime.”
-The ROA Prime is a measurement that is calculated after the balance sheet, income statement, and statement of cash flows have been thoroughly adjusted to create an apples-to-apples set of financial information.
+Uniform ROA is the abbreviation for “Uniform Return On Assets.”
+Uniform ROA is a measurement that is calculated after the balance sheet, income statement, and statement of cash flows have been thoroughly adjusted to create an apples-to-apples set of financial information.
 An advanced ROA computation is then applied which corrects for many formulaic biases and flaws in traditional Return on Asset and Return on Capital Employed computations.
-Hence, the name “ROA Prime,” with the mathematical notation for “prime” as ROA’.
+Hence, the name “Uniform ROA”.

-As a real ROA’ calculation, the comparable cost of capital for the business is generally around 5.0% to 6.5% for most companies, depending on the firm’s leverage, size, and a number of economic issues within the industry and markets in general.
+As a real Uniform ROA calculation, the comparable cost of capital for the business is generally around 5.0% to 6.5% for most companies, depending on the firm’s leverage, size, and a number of economic issues within the industry and markets in general.
 Note that this is lower than a traditional Weighted Average Cost of Capital taught in most schools of thought because most schools leave inflation in the cost of capital.

 The final white bar explains the market’s “hurdle rate” of what is priced-in to the current valuation of the firm as of the date of the report production.
 When assessing the firm’s valuation level, the bar suggests the market’s level of performance expectations for the firm.
 Changing expectations for performance above that white bar’s level can generate significant increases in valuation and therefore, stock price.
 A low bar is a low hurdle.
 A high bar is a high hurdle, requiring higher performance to generate increased valuation levels.